Website Manager

 On the offensive side we want the hitters to limit their movements at home plate, so their head and shoulders stay still.
 This will keep their eyes on a level plane which will help with them see the ball better and make more consistent contact.
 They will want to have their own style which is great.
 We don’t want to squash their individualism.
 We simply teach them that as long as their style doesn’t affect their mechanics, then they can do it.
 Players also learn how to use their hips properly.
 Teach them that their hips take their hands to the baseball.

 Players at this age will have most likely played baseball for at least one year and have some understanding of the game.
-Coaches should review drills that were done at the T-Ball level early in the season to see each individual player’s talent and comprehension level.
+Coaches should review drills that were done at the Tee Ball level early in the season to see each individual player’s talent and comprehension level.
 You will most likely need to separate players into multiple groups based on your findings during these drills.
 Remember that the players are still young and expect them to be squirrely.
 Hold them accountable for their actions by sitting them on the bench for being disruptive in practice.

 Please see the attached Coaching Matrix for Age/Division-level appropriate skills to develop and drills to work with your kids on.
-You can also view the most up-to-date version of our hometown rules here.

 Contact